2014 Spanish Grand Prix: Race

 At the end of lap 42, Hamilton ignored an instruction from Mercedes to enter the pit lane and asked for further adjustments to his front wing to counter a possible oversteer with a new set of tyres.
 He entered the pit lane on the following lap for the hard compound tyres but the stop was problematic: Hamilton's pit crew had difficulty installing the right-rear wheel and he was stationary for 4.3 seconds.
 Rosberg led for two laps before his second pit stop for the medium compound tyres on the 45th lap.
 He began gaining on his teammate Hamilton, who questioned the decision to bring him into the pit lane before Rosberg.
 On lap 49, Pérez passed his teammate Hülkenberg for ninth.
 Three laps later, Vettel entered the pit lane for his second pit stop.
 Alonso responded by making a pit stop for the medium-compound tyres a lap later.
 As Alonso exited the pit lane, Vettel overtook him on the outside for sixth into turn one.
 An oversteer for Räikkönen leaving turn nine slowed him on the back straight and allowed Vettel to pass him braking at the turn ten hairpin for fifth.

 Rosberg was less than a second behind his teammate Hamilton by lap 59 and used DRS.
 However, Hamilton was within a second of Button entering the final corner and used DRS to cancel out Rosberg's pace.
 It was around this point Hamilton switched to higher-powered engine mode forbidden for use by Mercedes to improve his performance and keep Rosberg behind.
 As Rosberg returned to DRS range on lap 62, Alonso overtook his teammate Räikkönen between turns three and four for sixth after a short duel.
 Later that lap, Vettel passed Bottas on the outside for fourth at the turn ten hairpin.
 Hamilton locked his wheels braking for turn ten and ran wide on lap 65, allowing his teammate Rosberg to attempt an unsuccessful pass.
 He led Rosberg by six-tenths of a second on the final lap, who attempted a pass with DRS but locked his tyres at turn ten, allowing Hamilton to take his fourth win in succession in 2014 and the 26th of his career.
 Ricciardo came third for his first career podium finish and his teammate Vettel was fourth.
 Bottas came fifth and Alonso and Räikkönen were sixth and seventh.
-Grosjean earned Lotus' first points of the season in eighth.
+Grosjean earned Lotus' first championship points of the season in eighth.
 Pérez and Hülkenberg completed the top ten.
 The final finishers were Button, Magnussen, Massa, Kvyat, Maldonado, Gutiérrez, Sutil, Bianchi, Chilton and Ericsson.